MartinDK/calendar/README.md

 This module adds a calendar of the current month.

+Discontinued.
+Now working on calendar2.